EMS vision: We aspire to reflect Christ's light as a learning community where every student belongs, thrives, and lives God's call.

 Recognizing that tuition can be a barrier for some families, we believe this scholarship will make an excellent education accessible to more families of diverse backgrounds.

-For the 2020-21 school year, this scholarship is limited to students entering grades 6-12.
+For this school year, the scholarship is limited to students entering grades 6-12.
 Applicants should be students who are excited about learning and ready to explore music, the arts, athletics, and clubs.
 Applicants will arrange to visit EMS to share more about their desire to join the school community.

 To be considered, please: